GieskerB/AspectCppLibrary/docs/generated_docs/logging_ah.rst

 ``logging-advice[around]`` (Advice)
 -----------------------------------

-**Brief Description:** This advice handles the logging behavior before and after the function executes.
+**Brief Description:** This advice handles the logging before and after the function executes.

+**Detailed Description:**

+    Notice that this advice uses the where join point which is by default set to acp::around:logging.

 .. _logging_ah_logging-advicebefore: